 Per this opposing perspective, we’ll start by going to the book of 1 Timothy.

 The qualifications for someone being considered for the office of deacon are being mentioned.
 One of them is that they must not be given to much wine.
-What this actually means according to the Koine Greek is they are allowed to indulge as long as it is in small quantities.
-This is a clear pronouncement to the leadership that drinking in moderation is acceptable, and as such this admonition would also apply to the members of the congregation.
+What this actually means, according to Koine Greek, is that they are allowed to indulge as long as it’s in small quantities.
+This is a clear pronouncement to the leadership that drinking in moderation is acceptable, and as such, this admonition would also apply to the members of the congregation.

 Now, let’s turn in your Bible if you have one handy to the book of 1 Corinthians.